prometheus-operator/prometheus-operator/Documentation/proposals/202405-agent-daemonset.md

 #### 6.4.3.
 Implementation Details

-The current implementation has a bug where EndpointSlice support is only enabled based on Kubernetes version (>=1.21.0), not on the user's `serviceDiscoveryRole` setting.
-The fix involves:
+The implementation properly handles EndpointSlice support by checking both the user's `serviceDiscoveryRole` setting and cluster compatibility.
+The logic involves:

 ```go
 // Check if THIS PrometheusAgent wants EndpointSlice discovery